CAHLR/pyBKT/README.md

 This implimentation can be used to define many BKT variants, including these from the literature:

-Pardos, Z.A., Heffernan, N.T.
-(2012) Tutor Modeling vs. Student Modeling.
-In Proceedings of the 25th annual Florida Artificial Intelligence Research Society Conference.
-Marco Island, FL.
-AAAI.
-Pages 420-425.

-Pardos, Z. & Heffernan, N. (2011) KT-IDEM: Introducing Item Difficulty to the Knowledge Tracing Model.
-In Konstant et al. (eds.)
-Proceedings of the 20th International Conference on User Modeling, Adaptation and Personalization (UMAP).
-Girona, Spain.
-Springer.
-Pages 243-254.

-Pardos, Z. A., Heffernan, N. T. (2010) Modeling Individualization in a Bayesian Networks Implementation of Knowledge Tracing.
+⋅⋅⋅Pardos, Z. A., Heffernan, N. T. (2010) Modeling Individualization in a Bayesian Networks ⋅⋅⋅Implementation of Knowledge Tracing.
 In P. De Bra, A. Kobsa, D. Chin (eds.)
-Proceedings of the 18th International Conference on User Modeling, Adaptation and Personalization (UMAP).
+⋅⋅⋅Proceedings of the 18th International Conference on User Modeling, Adaptation and ⋅⋅⋅Personalization (UMAP).
 Big Island of Hawaii.
 Pages.
 Springer.
 Pages 255-266.

+⋅⋅⋅Pardos, Z. & Heffernan, N. (2011) KT-IDEM: Introducing Item Difficulty to the Knowledge ⋅⋅⋅Tracing Model.
+In Konstant et al. (eds.)
+Proceedings of the 20th International ⋅⋅⋅Conference on User Modeling, Adaptation and Personalization (UMAP).
+Girona, ⋅⋅⋅Spain.
+Springer.
+Pages 243-254.

+⋅⋅⋅Pardos, Z.A., Heffernan, N.T.
+(2012) Tutor Modeling vs. Student Modeling.
+In Proceedings ⋅⋅⋅of the 25th annual Florida Artificial Intelligence Research Society Conference.
+Marco ⋅⋅⋅Island, FL.
+AAAI.
+Pages 420-425.

 This is intended as a quick overview of steps to install and setup and to run pyBKT locally.